-If you do not achieve the results you are looking for with the recommended settings, try resending the job and start by changing only one variable at a time.
+Depth will increase if the power is increased, or if the speed is decreased.
+If you do not achieve the results you are looking for with the following recommended settings, try resending the job and start by changing only the Power setting.
+If this does not provide the desired results, revert back to the recommended Settings and change the Speed settings.
 Changing only one variable at a time will help to determine the correct setting for your material.
+It is easiest to change the speed or power variable in 10% increments when you are experimenting.
+This will save time and allow you to refine your settings later in 1 or 2% increments.

-Because there are many factors that influence the time it takes to mark a given image, the Speed settings were designed to be reference numbers only.
+Because there are many factors that influence the time it takes to engrave or cut a given image, the Speed settings were designed to be reference numbers only.
 The Speed setting scale of 1% to 100% is not linear - i.e. 100% speed will not be twice as fast as 50% speed.
-This non-linear scale is very useful in compensating for the different factors that affect engraving time.
+This non-linear scale is very useful in compensating for the different factors that affect engraving time, but using speed to predict a jobs engraving time is not practical.

-The Power settings are linear -i.e. 50% power is half as much as 100% power.
+The Power settings are linear - i.e. 50% power is half as much as 100% power.